Revised waste collections over Christmas - check when your bins will be emptied

-Revised waste and recycling collections over Christmas - check when your bins will be emptied
+Powys Christmas recycling and waste collections times confirmed - check when your bins will be emptied

-Revised waste and recycling collections days for over Christmas and New Year have been confirmed
+Powys's revised waste and recycling collections calendar for over Christmas and New Year has been confirmed.

 Powys waste and recycling crews will be spending the Christmas and New Year bank holidays with friends and family, meaning there will be a change to the normal collection days over the festive period.